jdonnerstag/pyfwf_db/README.rst

 - Easy export of views into Pandas, Vaex and other tools if needed
 - Some data are like change records (CDC) and only the last one received is relevant.
   Old ones must be ignored.
 Filtering them should be easy and fast.
-- Persisted indexes to avoid rebuilding them
+- Persisted indexes to avoid rebuilding them unnecessarily
-- Casts and transformations to convert field data into strings, ints, dates or anything else
+- Casts and transformations to convert field data (bytes) into strings, ints, dates or anything else
 - Support for arbitrary line-endings: it's unbelievable how often we receive files with none-standard line-endings, such as \x00 or similar.
-- Support for files larger then the available memory => memory mapped files.
 - Files which are compressed or from an object store can still be processed, but must fit into memory (or locally cached)
 - Field length is in bytes rather then chars.
 UTF-8 chars consume 1-6 bytes, which leads to variable line lengths in bytes.
-The lib however relies on a constant line length in bytes
+The lib however relies on a constant line length in bytes (except for leading comment lines)
 - Vizualization as table (thanks to `terminaltables`_
-- Change the order of the columns, to change the visualisation
+- Virtually change the order of the columns, to change the visualisation
-- Remove columns not needed
+- Virtually remove columns not needed
-- Add (in-memory) columns.
+- Virtually add columns (in-memory).
 The files remain read-only.
-- Supports sorting and uniqueness filters based on column data
+- Sorting and uniqueness filters based on column data
-- Count number of entries in a view (subset)
+- Entry count in a view (subset)

 .. _terminaltables: https://robpol86.github.io/terminaltables/